sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 keys, in which case the `envelope_domain` field and the DNS lookup can be omitted.

+## Minimalistic header alternative

+Including the `message` in the signed data as above, ties the envelope to the message, so that it can't be reused, and it doesn't have any value if leaked to an attacker.
+However, since this is of small value even if not tied to the message, we could consider dropping this message part, turning the signature into a fixed token.
+To do this as minimally as possible, consider this alternative:

+1. Publish the envelope public key (not just the hash of it) in DNS.

+2. Create a token by signing only `log_key_hash` (no message, no salt).

+3. Add a custom header that provides the domain name and that signature/token.

+The intention is to make understanding and operating the envelope secret as simple as possible.

+Then the new header is just a fixed token.
+New tokens can be created at will by rotating the envelope key.
+The private half of the key pair could even be destroyed immediately after the token is created (only reason to keep it is if one want to keep the ability to create tokens for additional logs, without creating a new key pair at the same time).

+At the sever side, fetch public keys from dns (up to a maximum of, say, 10 TXT records).
+Attempt to verify the given signature.
+If verification succeeds for any of those keys, the request is treated as originating from legitimate the domain owner.
+By signing the log's key hash, the token can not be used for submission anywhere else.

+On token leak, an attacker can exhaust the legitimate user's request quota at the specific target log, and the remedy is to rotate the key, by removing the DNS record.

 # Security considerations

 First, recall that rate limit isn't intended to protect the log server